Organiser: Aspace Foundation Catalonia.

 Collaborating organisation: Ramon Molinas Foundation.

-The Ramon Molinas Foundation is collaborating with the Aspace Foundation Catalonia with the aim of updating the organisation’s psychological and neuropsychological assessment tools.
-The assessment tools are designed to detect cognitive difficulties earlier, helping to improve the abilities of people with cerebral palsy or other neurodevelopmental disorders.
-The initiative will help doctors to provide an accurate diagnosis and objective data on cognitive development.
+The Ramon Molinas Foundation is collaborating with the Aspace Foundation Catalonia with the aim of utilising psychological and neuropsychological physiotherapy equipment for the treatment of people with cerebral palsy and other neurodevelopmental disorders.
+The initiative aims to encourage personal autonomy and improve physical and intellectual wellbeing so that every patient can participate in society according to their wishes, needs, and abilities.

-Every year, one thousand people will benefit from eight tools
+A thousand people will benefit from the initiative

 Cerebral palsy, a lifelong, but non-degenerative disorder

-The Aspace Foundation Catalonia, a leading organisation in cerebral palsy and other neurological development pathologies
+The Aspace Foundation Catalonia, a leading organisation in cerebral palsy and other neurodevelopmental disorders

 The Aspace Foundation Catalonia (Aspace) is a non-profit organisation founded in 1961.
-The institution was born thanks to the work of a group of parents with children affected by cerebral palsy who had the determination to promote research, diagnosis, rehabilitation, education, advancement and support for people who suffer from this disorder or other developmental disorders.
+The institution was created thanks to the work of a group of parents with children affected by cerebral palsy who had the determination to promote the research, diagnosis, rehabilitation, education, advancement, and support of people who suffer from this disorder or other developmental disorders.

-Seven years after it was established, the institution was declared a non-profit association.
-Currently, with 60 years of history, the Aspace Foundation Catalonia is a leading organisation in Catalan society.
-Committed to sharing the knowledge acquired through its daily activities, Aspace supports people with cerebral palsy or other development pathologies throughout their entire lives, providing comprehensive care.
+Seven years later, the institution was declared a non-profit association.
+With its 60 years of history the Aspace Foundation Catalonia is renowned across Catalonia for its work.
+With a commitment to share the knowledge acquired through its day-to-day work, the organisation provides comprehensive support to people with cerebral palsy or other neurodevelopment disorders throughout their whole lives.

 Links of interest: